NVIDIA/nv-ingest/docs/user-guide/developer-guide/kubernetes-dev.md

 Seeing only "building helm dependencies" likely means you ran `skaffold dev` or `skaffold run` in a fairly quiet mode.

-Re-run those commands with something like `-v info` or `-v debug` to get more information about what specifically failed.
+Rerun those commands with something like `-v info` or `-v debug` to get more information about what specifically failed.

 ## References